 Your PBN Litigation solicitor can guide you on what to expect in compensation and how to make your workplace accident claim.

-Who is at fault for a manual handling injury?
+Who is at fault for a manual handling injury in the workplace?

 An employer may be at fault for a manual handling injury in the workplace.
 The employer has a duty of care to all employees.
 You may have a workplace injury claim* if they breach their duty of care, causing you a manual handling injury.

-The employer who does not invest in lifting equipment may be responsible for a manual handling injury.
+The employer who fails to invest in lifting equipment may be liable for a manual handling injury.
 An employer who does not follow HSA safety guidelines on manual handling could be at fault for your workplace injury.

 An employer can help prevent a manual handling injury by: